passcod/how-to-fall-to-the-dark-side-in-10-minutes-and-save-jerks-from-themselves/05-blast.md

 ---

 She woke up frustrated and angry at herself, at {{Ben}}, at {{Devasha}} and
-{{Treyuda}}.
+{{Treyude}}.
 Outside her door a boy tripped in the dark, and she didn't care.
 Sighing, she sat up, pondering what she should do this time.